ryanburgess/dashboard/README.md

 # Dashboard
-Dashboard to display weather, clock, date.
+Dashboard to display weather, stock, clock, date.

 Created with React.
 Using the [Wunder Ground API](http://api.wunderground.com/) for the weather.